Harshal0902/Harshal0902/README.md

   <img align='right' src='https://octodex.github.com/images/daftpunktocat-thomas.gif' width='160' height='160'>
 </p>

 Hi, my name is Harshal Raikwar.
-I am a Senior at SRM-IST pursuing my Bachelor's Degree in Computer Science and Engineering.
+I am a seasoned Full Stack Engineer and DevOps professional with a passion for translating ideas into tangible, innovative solutions.
 I like spending my time working on projects, participating in [hackathons](https://devpost.com/Harshal0902), and enjoy bringing ideas to life in the browser.
 I am a Web Developer and DevOps Engineer.
 I love playing around with web design and hopefully creating something that makes people smile.
 Check out my portfolio [here](https://harshal09.vercel.app).

 ## The developer side of me...